marcopaganini/clipsync/README.md

   change this documentation accordingly.
 * Clipboard and selection management under X is, frankly, a complete mess.
 Some programs won't accept the primary selection (middle click of the mouse) and require a Ctrl-C/Ctrl-V.

+## Alternatives

+* [pbproxy](https://github.com/nikvdp/pbproxy) allows you to send your clipboard anywhere you can ssh to using the `pbproxy` command (similar to Mac's pbcopy and pbpaste). pbproxy works with Linux and Macs.